 Whites fled the neighborhood in high volumes in the 1920s as Douglas became a part of “Bronzeville” and became the center of southern black culture.
 The neighborhood thrived in the 1920s as black owned businesses popped up and several blues and jazz nightclubs opened.
 The streets of Douglas also became the sight of black Policy gangsters that owned many legit businesses and brought illegal Policy wheels to the community.
 The Policy gangsters were also key to the development of the Douglas community and helped stimulate the local economy, they also kept any other criminal elements and youth gangs in check because they did not want residents harassed in the neighborhood.

-White flight became a major phenomena in the 1910s and 1920s.
-Old mansions on the east side of the community were bought by Chicago’s black middle classes making Douglas and Grand Boulevard the first black middle class communities in Chicago history.
-These were the only neighborhoods black middle classes could live together as a community.
+White flight became a major phenomenon in the 1910s and 1920s.
+Old mansions on the east side of the community were bought by Chicago’s black middle classes making Douglas and Grand Boulevard the first black middle-class communities in Chicago history.
+These where the only neighborhoods black middle classes could live together as a community.
 Many black upper classes purchased old mansions sold by fleeing whites while other mansions were sold to landlords that divided the mansions into tenement slum apartments.
 Other landlords would convert mansions into skeevy hotels, this was an issue plaguing this community until the 2000s decade.

 Poverty was still becoming a growing issue in this neighborhood during the Depression years as the rest of the white population left the area and the once elegant mansions of the 19th century were now subdivided into kitchenette apartments that were facing deterioration.
-The worst area of Douglas was in the area of the black belt where the homes were the oldest and the most run down, these homes were also converted into small kitchenette apartments where families were stuffed in on top of each other.
+The worst area of Douglas was in the black belt where the homes were the oldest and the most run down.
+These homes were also converted into small kitchenette apartments where families were stuffed in on top of each other.
 The conditions of much of the housing in Douglas were not humane for anyone to live in yet slumlord landlords charged higher rents than the property was worth.